FortuneMonkey/University-Food-Ordering-System/README.md

 We welcome contributions to this project!
 Feel free to open pull requests with bug fixes, enhancements, or new features.
 Please ensure your code adheres to the project's coding conventions.

-**License**

-This project is licensed under the MIT License.

 **Additional Notes**

 For a more comprehensive overview of the project architecture, design choices, and implementation details, please refer to the dedicated documentation folder within the repository.

-We hope this food ordering system makes your life at Tech University a little bit tastier and more convenient!
+I hope this food ordering system makes your life at Tech University a little bit tastier and more convenient!